Anna Held

-Helene Anna Held (19 March 1872 – 12 August 1918) was a Polish-French stage performer on Broadway.
+Helene Anna Held (19 March 1872 – 12 August 1918) was a Polish-born French stage performer of Jewish origin on Broadway.
 While appearing in London, she was spotted by impresario Florenz Ziegfeld, who brought her to America as his common-law wife.
 From 1896 through 1910, she was one of Broadway's most celebrated leading ladies, presented in a succession of musicals as a charming, coquettish Parisian singer and comedienne, with an hourglass figure and an off-stage reputation for exotic behavior, such as bathing in 40 gallons of milk a day to maintain her complexion.
 Detractors implied that her fame owed more to Ziegfeld's promotional flair than to any intrinsic talent, but her audience allure was undeniable for over a decade, with several of her shows setting house attendance records for their time.
 Her uninhibited style also inspired the long-running series of popular revues, the Ziegfeld Follies.

 Early life

-Born in Warsaw, Congress Poland, Russian Empire, Held was named Helene Anna Held, daughter of a German Jewish glove maker, Shimmle (aka Maurice) Held, and his French-Jewish wife, Yvonne Pierre.
+Born in Warsaw, Held was named Helene Anna Held, daughter of a German Jewish glove maker, Shimmle (aka Maurice) Held, and his French-Jewish wife, Yvonne Pierre.

 Sources list a variety of birth years, ranging from 1865 to 1873, but 1872 has been accepted in general.
-In 1881, anti-Semitic pogroms forced the family to flee to Paris, France.
+In 1881, anti-Semitic pogroms forced the family to flee to Paris.
 When her father's glove manufacturing business failed, he found work as a janitor, while her mother operated a kosher restaurant.
 Held began working in the garment industry, then found work as a singer in Jewish theatres in Paris and, later, after her father's death, London, where her roles included the title role in a production by Jacob Adler of Abraham Goldfaden's Shulamith; she was also in Goldfaden's ill-fated Paris troupe, whose cashier stole their money before they ever played publicly.

 As a young woman in France, Held converted to Roman Catholicism.